ionic-team/ionic-framework/core/scripts/readme.md

     npm run dev

-With the `dev` command, Ionic components will be built with [Stencil](https://stenciljs.com/), changes to source files are warched, a local http server will startup, and http://localhost:3333/ will open in a browser.
+With the `dev` command, Ionic components will be built with [Stencil](https://stenciljs.com/), changes to source files are watched, a local http server will startup, and http://localhost:3333/ will open in a browser.

 ### 4. Preview